AnotherSamWilson/miceforest/README.md

 each variable.
 If `save_models > 1`, the model from each iteration is saved.
 This allows for new data to be imputed in a more similar fashion to the original mice procedure.

+### How to Make the Process Faster

+Multiple Imputation is one of the most robust ways to handle missing data - but it can take a long time.
+There are several strategies you can use to decrease the time a process takes to run:

+  - Decrease `mean_match_subset`.
+By default all non-missing datapoints are considered as candidates.
+This can cause the nearest-neighbors search to take a long time for large data.
+A subset of these points can be searched instead by using `mean_match_subset`.
+  - Decrease `mean_match_candidates`.
+If your data is large, the default mean\_match\_candidates for each variable is 0.001 \* (\#
+    non-missing datapoints).
+This can grow to be an unweidly large number of neighbors that need to be found.
+  - Use different lightgbm parameters. lightgbm is usually not the problem, however if a certain variable has a large number of classes, then the max number of trees actually grown is (\# classes)
+    \* (n\_estimators).
+You can specifically decrease the bagging fraction or n\_estimators for large multi-class variables.
+  - Use a faster mean matching function.
+The default mean matching function uses the sklearn.neighbors.NearestNeighbors algorithm.
+    There are faster alternatives out there (faiss), however faiss is only available from conda.

 ## Diagnostic Plotting